muppet9010/Factorio-Biter-Santa/README.md

 A flying Santa sleigh being pulled by biters.
 Made from ingame assets so fits in base game graphically.

-Configurable start, landind and disappearing position

-Configurable santa status messages.

 Santa will take 60 tiles to finish landing and stopping.
 It will detroy any buildings in its landing path.

 Options for Santa to use Vertical Take Off or a runway take off to depart.
+Runway take off will need 60 tiles clear space to take off.

+Configurable start, landind and disappearing position throguht he clouds.

+Configurable santa status messages.

 Commands